Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Methodology

-\paragraph{Style Confusion Training} To improve the ability for domain generalization, a low-cost style confusion training method is employed via inserting \emph{style confusor} layers into each subnetwork to augment the styles.
-These layers are developed to confuse the styles between the labeled and unlabeled data in feature space.
-Specifically, the styles refer to the feature statistics, \emph{i.e.,} mean and variance, which can be represented as $\mu=\{\mu_x^1, ..., \mu_x^N,\mu_u^1, ..., \mu_u^N\}$ and $\sigma=\{\sigma_x^1, ..., \sigma_x^N,\sigma_u^1, ..., \sigma_u^N\}$ for each mini-batch.
-The statistics are then randomly shuffled in the batch dimension to obtain $\tilde{\mu}$ and $\tilde{\sigma}$, respectively.
-Via a linear combination between $\{\mu, \sigma\}$ and $\{\tilde{\mu}, \tilde{\sigma}\}$, we can achieve new transformation parameters $\{\beta,\gamma\}$: \begin{small}
+To improve the generalization capability of DCG, we employ a low-cost style confusion training method to insert \emph{style confusor} into each subnetwork to enrich the styles in feature level.
+Developed from adaptive instance normalization (AdaIN)~\cite{nam2018bnDG}, the style confusor is designed to confuse the styles between the labeled and unlabeled data in feature space.
+Specifically, the styles refer to the statistics of instance normalization (IN)~\cite{ulyanov2016IN}.
+The statistics includes the mean $\mu=\{\mu_x^1, ..., \mu_x^N,\mu_u^1, ..., \mu_u^N\}$ and the variance $\sigma=\{\sigma_x^1, ..., \sigma_x^N,\sigma_u^1, ..., \sigma_u^N\}$ calculated from each input mini-batch $\{x_1, ..., x_N,u_1, ..., u_N\}$.
+The statistics are randomly shuffled in the batch dimension to obtain a new mean $\tilde{\mu}$ and new variance $\tilde{\sigma}$, which can be considered a new feature style.
+Via a linear combination between $\{\mu, \sigma\}$ and $\{\tilde{\mu}, \tilde{\sigma}\}$, we can achieve the transformation parameters $\{\beta,\gamma\}$:

-\end{small}where $\lambda$ is randomly sampled from a Beta distribution.
-By exploiting $\{\beta,\gamma\}$, we can augment the original features into new style spaces: \begin{small}
+where $\lambda$ is randomly sampled from a Beta distribution $B(0.5, 0.5)$.
+We utilize the transformation parameters $\{\beta,\gamma\}$ to transfer the original features into new style space: